 How many chronically ill children has KlasseContact helped?

-2400 chronically and severely ill schoolchildren have been given a KlasseContact connection since 2008 (statistics from July 2017).
-On average, 550 children a year are now hooked up to a KlasseContact connection.
+Since 2008, as many as 2,400 chronically and severely ill school children have been given a KlasseContact connection (statistics from July 2017).
+On average, 550 children a year are hooked up to a KlasseContact connection in the Netherlands.